 Of course, with hugo, the reality lagged behind the marketing pitch.
 While you do write your articles in Markdown with hugo, you need to design your layout using Golang's

 html/template package.
 I'm sure somebody out there likes Go's HTML templating, but, as somebody who's used to more sophisticated tools like Jade, it makes gouging my eyes out with a rusty fork seem like an appealing alternative.
-Also, a being the fastest static site generator is like being the resturaunt with the cleanest bathroom: sure, I prefer a faster generator, but I wouldn't pick one generator over another because one shaves off 100ms.
+Also, being the fastest static site generator is like being the restaurant with the cleanest bathroom: sure, I prefer a faster generator, but I wouldn't pick one generator over another because one shaves off 100ms.
 I'd rather use a tool that's fast enough and optimizes for developer sanity rather than a tool that sacrifices developer sanity for non-essential performance benefits.

 Long story short, I came to realize that hugo wasn't the right tool for me.
 I realized that the one advantage of hugo was the fact that it was a single binary.
 Installing a Markdown parser on every machine I wanted to write on would be a pain.
 But, what if I had a development setup where installing external modules didn't require manipulating my